Home

 How usage patterns change over time

-The best product teams I've seen use usage data to inform their decisions, not just to report on success.
-They understand that usage patterns reveal opportunities and problems that aren't obvious from user feedback alone.
+The best product teams I've worked with use usage data to inform their decisions, not just to report on success.
+With senior-level technical guidance, you can understand that usage patterns reveal opportunities and problems that aren't obvious from user feedback alone.

 A Personal Reflection